Rangers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 - The Rangers have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- So far this season, Texas and its opponents have hit the over in 60 of its 125 games with a total.
+- Texas and its opponents have hit the over in 61 of its 126 games with a total this season.

-- The Rangers have posted a record of 9-5-0 against the spread this season.
+- In 14 games with a line this season, the Rangers have a mark of 9-5-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!